maptracker/datasciencecoursera/Rnotes.md

     difficult.
 * The scoping paradigm is apparently why R objects must all be kept in memory, as opposed to cached to disk.
-* `<<-` is a special gets method that will assign a variable "normally" if it can find it in the parent search path, but if not will assign the variable in the global scope.
+* `<<-` is a special gets method that will assign a variable "above" the current environment:
-  * Docs say this is normally only used in functions.
-Scott reacted with alarm when I mentioned that Ron had told me about it.
+  1. If the assignment is occuring in a function's environment, R will first "look up" into the function's environment (and recursively through any nested parents) to try to find the variable.
+As soon as it locates the variable, it assigns the value within that environment.
+  2. If R fails to find the variable in any of the nested function environments (or if the assignment occurs outside a function) then assignment will occur at the global environment, whether the symbol exists there or not.

 Great scoping example from [O Beautiful Code][RScopeSearching]:
 ```R